The Church as Body of Christ

 class ChurchAsBody {

-private head: Christ;
+private readonly head: Christ;

-private soul: HolySpirit;
+private readonly soul: HolySpirit;

 private members: Map<string, ChurchMember>;